pnealgit/go_mnb/README.md

 1. Generate a population of "BRAINS".
 2. Evaluate the fitness of each of the original BRAINS
 3. Sort the population descending based on fitness
-4. For the best BRAIN (POPULATION[0] after sort)
+4. With the best BRAINS in population after sort)
-    - Crossover with a randomly chosen BRAIN from the less fit.
-    - Mutate gates depending on mutation rate
+    - Replace and mutate all other brains depending on mutation rate

-5. Evaluate the fitness of the candidata brain
+5. Evaluate the fitness of all the new brains
 6. If candidate brain is better than the worst BRAIN, replace worst Brain with candidate brain
 7. Go to 4 above.

 The Goal:

-1. Have a 'rover' go around in a big circle.
-2. If the rover "body" touches a wall or a blue square it is dead.
+1. Have all the rovers head for food
-3. The rover accumulates fitness depending on how many times in a row it goes straight.
+3. The rover accumulates fitness depending on how many times in a row it goes straight as well as if it touches food
-4. The rover has a "Time_to_live".
-5. The rover has a 'BRAIN'.

 How to Run: